How to Start a Convenience Store: A Comprehensive Guide

 1. Convenience Store Equipment

-Your equipment will fall into two categories: Business tools and customer systems.
+Your equipment will fall into two categories: business tools and customer systems.
 Some systems you will need to invest in include:

 These tools will help you improve operations.
 For example, a lottery management system helps you keep track of lottery inventory, track sales, and automate reporting for accounting purposes.